-DESCRIPTIONBaroreflex stimulation devices are used to provide baroreflex activation therapy® (BAT®) which refers to electrical stimulation of the baroreceptors in the carotid arteries by means of an implanted device.
+Baroreflex stimulation devices provide electrical stimulation of the baroreceptors in the carotid arteries by means of an implanted device.
 Activation of the baroreflex causes inhibition of the sympathetic nervous system, resulting in a variety of physiologic changes including slowed heart rate and decreased blood pressure.
 Use of baroreflex stimulation devices has therefore been proposed as a treatment for hypertension that is resistant to standard medications, as well as related conditions which are associated with high sympathetic tone.

 The baroreceptors are pressure sensors contained within the walls of the carotid arteries.
 They are part of the autonomic nervous system that regulates basic physiologic functions such as heart rate and blood pressure.
 When these receptors are stretched, as occurs with increases in blood pressure, the baroreflex is activated.
 Activation of the baroreflex sends signals to the brain, which responds by inhibiting sympathetic nervous system output and increasing parasympathetic nervous system output.
 The effect of this activation is to reduce heart rate and blood pressure, thereby helping to maintain homeostasis of the circulatory system.

-There are no baroreflex activation therapy devices that have received U.S. Food and Drug Administration (FDA) approval.
+No baroreflex activation therapy devices have received U.S. Food and Drug Administration (FDA) approval or clearance.